classroomtechtools/managebac_openapply_to_gsheets/README.md

 #   ManageBac / OpenApply to Gsheets

 Interacts with the ManageBac and OpenApply APIs, downloading data into a Google Spreadsheet.

-Particularly useful for using as a data source with Google Data Studio.
+This software is not officiallly supported by Faria, and is provided "as is."

 ## Getting started